babasahi/Notora/README.md

 and then divide the sum by 32.
 This application simplifies the whole thing in easy and beatifull.

-# 📒 Wiki

-This project repository has [Notora](https://github.com/babe-saleh-mahfoud/notora/wiki) (currently WIP) that you should consider reading!
-It goes into detail about the project from a more technical aspect.
-If you are interested in learning more about the app itself, go ahead and check it out!

 # 👨‍💻 Tech stack

 Here's a brief high-level overview of the tech stack the Notora app uses: